 Provides the skills portion of the current Department of Transportation National Emergency Services Education Standards (NEMSES) and California Code of Regulations, Title 22.
-Includes psychomotor skills associated with: medical patient management, cardiac patient management, special populations, ems operations, and simulated patient encounters.
+Includes psychomotor skills associated with: medical patient management, cardiac patient management, special populations, EMS operations, and simulated patient encounters.
 Prerequisite: EMS 10 with a minimum grade of C, EMS 12 with a minimum grade of C. Corequisite: EMS 11.
-12 hours laboratory.
-Transfer: CSU; C-ID#EMS 103.
+216 hours laboratory.
+Transfer: CSU; C-ID# EMS 103 X.

-EMS 14 PARAMEDIC CLINICAL PRACTICUM 6 UNITS
+EMS 14 PARAMEDIC CLINICAL 6 UNITS PRACTICUM

 Provides instruction to enhance student's knowledge of emergency care in a clinical setting.
 Students are provided access to adequate numbers of patients, proportionally distributed by illness, injury, gender, age, and common problems encountered in the delivery of emergency care appropriate to the level of the Emergency Medical Services Profession(s).
 Hospital/clinical experiences include the operating room, recovery room, intensive care unit, coronary care unit, labor and delivery room, pediatrics, and emergency department, and include exposure to an adequate number of pediatric, obstetric, psychiatric, and geriatric patients.
-Prerequisite: EMS 10 with a minimum grade of C, EMS 11 with a minimum grade of C, EMS 13 with a minimum grade of C. 360 hours non-paid work experience.
-Transfer: CSU; C-ID#EMS 104.
+Prerequisite: EMS 10 with a minimum grade of C, EMS 11 with a minimum grade of C, EMS 12 with a minimum grade of C, EMS 13 with a minimum grade of C. 360 hours non-paid work experience.
+Transfer: CSU; C-ID# EMS 104 X.